jwong92/python/models-templates.md

         raise Http404("Question does not exist")
     return render(request, '[name_of_app]/detail.html', {'question': question})
 ```
-...The view raises the Http404 exception if a question with the requested ID doesn't exist.
+    The view raises the Http404 exception if a question with the requested ID doesn't exist.

 ### get_object_or_404() shortcut
 If the object doesn't exist, raise an Http404 error.
 Django provides a shorcut.